hallettmiket/hallettmiket.github.io/ethos/_posts/2020-02-20-lab-policy-version-1.0.md

 <li>To participate in weekly group meetings, presenting your work several times per year;</li>
 <li> To prepare for weekly check-ins with Mike to review progress, timelines, plans and ways to optimize;
 </li>
+<li>To learn our technology strategy (described in Slack) for reporting findings and communicating across the lab (it is the lab's responsiblity to assist you in this process);</li>
 <li>To follow our   technology strategy (described in Slack) for reporting findings.
 The technology strategy includes continuous sharing of manuscripts, lab notebooks, theses, software, and data.
 Each of these objects has a specific means of handling (eg GitHub for software).
 This includes a detailed, complete lab notebook.
 It can be a pain but there are many positives to this including the fact that it can help  protect your intellectual property;</li>
-<li>To proactively ensure that you have all the lab safety training necessary for your project;</li>
+<li>To proactively ensure that you have all the lab safety training necessary for your project and operating in accordance with the Environmental Health Services of the university;</li>
 <li>As best possible, to ensure that your work  is correct and reproducible;
 </li>
 <li> To assist in the preparation of manuscripts, presentations, theses, scholarhsip proposals etc. of your lab mates.
 Multiple pairs of eyes on anything will make it stronger;
 </li>
+<li>To bring to our attention concepts, memes, technologies, approaches that would be potentially beneficial for the lab;</li>
 <li> To assist as an obsever or active participant in experiments of your lab mates that are particularly costly, or involve precious materials such as human tissue.
 Multiple pairs of eyes on these experiments help mitigate disasters;</li>
 <li>To spend a fraction of your time helping other students and groups.
 This includes the general public.
 We have important information and our area is important.
 Let's share it for the good of science;</li>
 <li> To apply for scholarships.
 Our operating grants are generally not designed to carry students over the entire graduate experience.
 The idea is to support new students coming in, build a project, get a scholarship, assist in grant preparation, and do great science.
 By applying for scholarships, you contribute to the next generation of lab members; </li>